Shodo Daisuki Episode 36

 Shimauchi 05:23

-Then you trace those outlines with a fine brush.
-It doesn’t absolutely have to be a fine brush—a pen is fine too—but this time I intentionally tried it with a fine brush.
-After that, you fill in the outlined area with ink.
+with a thin brush.
+It doesn’t have to be a thin brush—you can use a pen too—but this time I deliberately tried it with a thin brush.
+Then you fill in the enclosed lines.
+This time I filled it from the front, but

 Shimauchi 05:41